 - Campers will need to bring their lunch each day

-- Small snacks will be provided each morning and afternoon.
+- Small snacks will be provided each day.

 - The registration fee is $150 for the week.
 A non-refundable deposit of $75 is due at registration.
 The remainder is due no later than June 30th

 For years, researchers have tried to understand why there are so few women in STEM fields.
 In early elementary school, girls and boys show equal interest and ability in science and math, so what happens?
 Of course, this is a highly complex problem with many contributing factors.
 One important factor is spatial ability, the ability to create and rotate mental models in your mind’s eye.
 Spatial ability is a different skill set than math ability and has not historically been a traditional component of early childhood education.
 Gaps in spatial ability between girls and boys can be detected as early as elementary school and tend to become more pronounced with age.
 Research across various cultures suggest that biology is not the reason these gaps develop, instead it may have more to do with how kids play, and what they play with.
 For example, research participants who were found to have above average spatial abilities were also more likely to report having played with blocks, erector sets, and other types of construction toys; in other words, toys that require visualizing how things fit together, interpreting 2D graphics to build 3D models, and observing how materials could be combined to make and support complex shapes and structures.
 We think it’s important that girls get the opportunity to explore these types of toys and activities in their own space, and in their own way.